seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-book-selected-seats.md

 ## Custom statuses
-There&#39;s more than just &#39;booking&#39; a seat.
+There's more than just 'booking' a seat.
 You can use your own statuses (i.e. other than *BOOKED*) as well, read more [here](doc:api-custom-object-status).

 ## Temporarily holding seats
-It&#39;s possible to hold seats for a little while, until the ticket buyer finishes up their purchase.
+It's possible to hold seats for a little while, until the ticket buyer finishes up their purchase.
 Check [this page](doc:api-temporarily-hold-objects) for more information on how to do this.